yarmyarch/Aop-in-js/README.md

 The returned value of the current advice would be ignored.

-#### Allow Out

-This advice will return it's returned value for next usage (input to the next aspect or the final returned value if the current aspect is the last one).
+#### Returned as parameter

+Only useful when ALLOW_OUT set true.
+The returned value of this advice would be wrapped as an element of an array, so the next advice only receives 1 parameter.

+#### Returned as arguments

+Only useful when ALLOW_OUT set true.
+The returned value of this advice would be used as 'arguments' directly by the next advice.

 #### Force quit